Coming Up (song)

-"Coming Up" is a song written and performed by the English rock musician Paul McCartney, released as the opening track on his second solo studio album McCartney II (1980).
-Like other songs on the album, the song has a synthesised sound, featuring sped-up vocals created by using a vari-speed tape machine.
+"Coming Up" is a song written and performed by the English rock musician Paul McCartney, released as the opening track on his third solo studio album McCartney II (1980).
+Like other songs on the album, the song has a synthesised sound, featuring sped-up backing vocals created by using a vari-speed tape machine.
 McCartney played all instruments.

 The single was a hit in the UK, peaking at number 2 on the Singles Chart.
 In the United States and Canada, the live version of the song performed by Paul McCartney and Wings in Glasgow the year prior (released as the B-side to the single) saw greater success and reached number one in both countries.
+It was the final single credited to Paul McCartney and Wings that made the Billboard Hot 100 chart.

 Background

 In a Rolling Stone interview, McCartney explained how the song came about:

 I originally cut it on my farm in Scotland.
 I went into the studio each day and just started with a drum track.
 Then I built it up bit by bit without any idea of how the song was going to turn out.
 After laying down the drum track, I added guitars and bass, building up the backing track.Then I thought, 'Well, OK, what am I going to do for the voice?'
 I was working with a vari-speed machine with which you can speed up your voice, or take it down a little bit.
 That's how the voice sound came about.